hairyhenderson/gomplate/docs/content/installing.md

 ## install with `go get`

-If you're a Go user already, sometimes it's faster to just use `go get` to install `gomplate`:
+If you're a Go developer, sometimes it's faster to just use `go get` to install `gomplate`:

 ```console
 $ go get github.com/hairyhenderson/gomplate/v3/cmd/gomplate
 $ gomplate --help
 ...
 ```

+(note that this method produces a binary that isn't versioned and may not necessarily work correctly)

 ## install with `npm`